Install & Use Install & Use

 • Update the font cache (e.g. fc-cache)

-Some of the above instructions may require root privileges.
+Note: Some of the above instructions may require root privileges.
 Font installation may vary per Linux distribution.